manni8436/Legend-of-the-Greek-Gods/testing.md

 #### The site should be informative and all the text should be easy to read.

 * All content on each page is clear and easily understandable.
-* I ensured that all text contracts against the background in accordance with WCAG AA requirements.
+* I ensured that all text contrasts against the background in accordance with WCAG AA requirements.

 #### The images should be clear and not stretched or squashed.